makerdao/community/governance/votes/Executive vote - March 26, 2024.md

 - The Smart Burn Engine parameters will be updated.
 - The TACO DAO Resolution will be approved.
 - The HVBank (RWA009-A) DAO Resolution will be approved.
+- A proxy spell for Spark Protocol will be triggered.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**